-We recommend that you never operate the boat without first having an initial orientation and familiarization/demonstration ride with your dealer or an operator experienced with the boat/engine combination.
+Never operate the boat without first having an initial orientation and familiarization/demonstration ride with your dealer or an operator experienced with the boat/engine combination.
 All boats perform differently.

 The operator should have at least ten hours of experience with the boat before any full throttle operation.
-DO NOT operate your boat until you are completely experienced with its handling characteristics.
+Never operate the boat until you are completely experienced with its handling characteristics.